Sturmtiger/KnowledgeCitadel/Zettelkasten/Single responsibility principle (SRP).md

     report_html = HTMLReportAssembler.assemble(title_html, body_html)

 ```
 This design demonstrates excessive complexity and overhead without meaningful benefit.
-Having multiple tiny classes, each responsible for trivial functionality, complicates understanding, maintaining. and reduces readability.
+Having multiple tiny classes, each responsible for trivial functionality, makes the code harder to understand, maintain, and read.

-The SRP is an important rule but don't overuse it.
+SRP is important but don't oversimplify your code by taking SRP to an extreme.
 Keep it balanced!